Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

-In a tragic repeat of Sima Chi's fate, his successor, Sima Ye, would also be captured by Han Zhao in AD 316.
-Like his uncle, Sima Ye was also forced to serve wine as a butler.
-Thereafter, he was condemned to death, and swiftly executed.
+In a tragic repeat of history, Sima Chi's successor Sima Ye would also be captured by Han Zhao.
+Like his uncle, Sima Ye was forced to serve wine as a butler.
+Subsequently, he was also sentenced to death and swiftly executed.

-Zhao Ji (赵佶), Eighth and Second Last Emperor of Northern Song
+4. Zhao Ji (赵佶), Eighth Emperor of Northern Song

 Born AD 1082.
 Died AD 1135.

-Zhao Huan (赵桓), Ninth and Last Emperor of Northern Song
+5. Zhao Huan (赵桓), Ninth Emperor of Northern Song

 Born AD 1100.
 Died AD 1161.